SolidLabResearch/Solid-Agent/documentation/ucp/README.md

 To demonstrate this configuration of the Solid Agent, following steps must be executed:

-1. Start a CSS at port 3000
+1. Start a [Community Solid Server (CSS)](https://github.com/CommunitySolidServer/CommunitySolidServer) at port 3000
     ```shell
     # A Solid server that stores its resources on memory and uses WAC for authorization
     npx community-solid-server -c memory-no-setup.json
     # Alternatively, one with stores its resources on the file system can be used
     npx community-solid-server -c @css:config/file-no-setup.json -f ./.data
     ```
+    The root storage of this Solid server is at [http://localhost:3000/](http://localhost:3000/)
-2. Start the code to run the DemoUCPAgent
+2. Start the code to run the [DemoUCPAgent.ts](../../src/demo/DemoUCPAgent.ts)
     ```shell
     npx ts-node indexUCP.ts
     ```
-[//]: # (   TODO: elaborate on what this actually does)
+    This code starts a [CSS](http://localhost:3123/) for the solid actor where it also creates an account so the Solid Actor has a [WebID](http://localhost:3123/solid/profile/card#me).
+    Furthermore, it creates the [policy container](http://localhost:3000/policies/) and creates a [simple RDF resource](http://localhost:3000/ldes) which is used as target resource.
+    When this initialisation sequence is executed, the code finally starts the [DemoUCPAgent.ts](../../src/demo/DemoUCPAgent.ts).
-3. Send a UCP to the policy container at `http://localhost:3000/policies/`
+3. Send a **duration usage-restricted access** UCP to the policy container.
     ```shell
+    # Approach one with a curl request
     curl --data "@./rules/usage-control/durationPermissionPolicy.ttl" http://localhost:3000/policies -H "content-type: text/turtle"
+    # Second approach with the UcpSendPolicy.ts script
+    npx ts-node UcpSendPolicy.ts
     ```
-[//]: # (   TODO: explain that http://localhost:3123/solid/profile/card#me needs a priori `acl:Control` access on the target resource)
+    The first approach sends an HTTP POST request to the policy container with as content the duration policy as in the example above.
+    The second approach executes the same duration policy using a typescript script.
+    It is a bit easier to adapt the WebID, target resource or the duration time, and additionally it logs to the console what will happen.

 ### How it works

+In this section, I will try to explain in a bit more detail what happens internally in the [DemoUCPAgent.ts](../../src/demo/DemoUCPAgent.ts).

-1. The policy has been added to the container (can be done by executing step 3)
+1. The policy has been added to the policy container (can be done by executing step 3)
 2. A notification is sent to the Solid Actor, which then fetches the newly added policy (`policy1`)
 3. An N3 reasoner (EyeJs) is run with as input the policy and the rules (which is in the `CronRule.n3` in this case)
 4. As a conclusion of this reasoning task, we get two Koreografeye Policies.
 An Acl Policy and a CronJob Policy (with as body an Acl Policy).